Razzia (military): Mode of execution of the razzias

 When executed in the context of Islamic jihad, the function of the razzia was to weaken the enemy's defenses in preparation for his eventual conquest and subjugation.
-Since the typical razia was not sufficiently numerous to achieve military or territorial objectives, it usually involved surprise attacks on poorly defended targets (e.g. villages) with the intention of terrorizing and demoralizing their inhabitants and destroying supplies that might supply the enemy.
-Islamic rules clearly defined who should go to war and who was exempted from such responsibility.
+Since the typical razzia was not large enough to achieve military or territorial objectives, it usually involved surprise attacks on poorly defended targets (e.g. villages) with the intention of terrorizing and demoralizing their inhabitants and destroying supplies that might supply the enemy.
+Islamic rules clearly defined who should go to war and who was exempted from such responsibility:

-Although the rules of Islamic warfare forbade taking the lives of non-combatants such as women, monastics and serfs, it was possible to plunder or destroy their property and take them as slaves.
+Although the rules of Islamic warfare forbade taking the lives of non-combatants such as women, monastics and serfs, it was possible to plunder or destroy their property that they do not depend on for subsistence if they do not accept the first two options of either converting to Islam, or paying the Jizya tax.

-The only way to avoid the offensives of the ghāzīs was to submit to the Islamic state.
-In that case, non-Muslims enjoyed the status of dhimmi-s, living under its protection.
-Many Christian sources confuse these two phases in the Ottoman conquests.
-Faced with the terrible threat of the ghāzīs, the population in the confines of the Empire often renounced the ineffective protection of the Christian states, seeking refuge by defection to the Ottoman Empire.
-In this way, peasants living in the open countryside gained far more than they lost.

 One of the main sources that tell us about the development of a traditional razzia are the medieval Islamic jurists, whose discussions of what was and was not permitted in such actions in the course of war reveal some of the practices of this institution.
 One of the most important is the Andalusian Averroes, in his work Bida-yat al-Mujtahid wa-Niha-yat al-Muqtasid.

 The Maghāzī razzias in literature

-Maghāzī, literally meaning "campaigns", is a term often used in Islamic literature to represent the military campaigns conducted by the Prophet Muhammad following the Hijrah.
-The annals of these campaigns, often reflected as preemptive measures or attacks against invaders, which entailed the traditional plunder, constitute their own genre of prophetic biography within Islamic literature, distinctive of the sira.
+Maghāzī, literally meaning "campaigns", is a term often used in Islamic literature to represent the military campaigns conducted by Muhammad following the Hijrah.
+The annals of these campaigns, often reflected as preemptive measures or attacks against invaders, which entailed the traditional plunder, constitute their own genre of prophetic biography within Islamic literature, distinctive of this era.
 A famous example of this genre is al-Waqidi's Maghāzī.

 Contemporary uses

 World War II

 Some of these well-known razzias are the Night of the Long Knives or the Night of Broken Glass, carried out by the Gestapo in Germany.
-The SS raid on the Yugoslav city of Žabalj (present-day Serbia) and occupied Denmark is also known as such.
+The SS raid on the Yugoslav city of Žabalj (present-day Serbia) is also known as such.